SuperOfficeDocs/superoffice-docs/docs/email/Service.md

 </details>

-**Work-around:**
+**Workaround:**

-A work-around can be to use the full 'onmicrosoft' user name (or any other microsoft user name to initiate the redirect).
+A workaround can be to use the full 'onmicrosoft' user name (or any other microsoft user name to initiate the redirect).

 For example, if you have email address and login to Microsoft 365: support@company.com, enter `support@company.mail.onmicrosoft.com` as the username in the Service mailbox dialog.